21 March 2017

 Driving from the capital to our first field destination, Ankarafantsika National Park in the dry west, the effects of deforestation dominate the eyeline.
 Where we should have seen lush green woodlands covering the hills, we saw red soil only covered by grass.
 The trees we spotted along the roadside were all exotics planted for charcoal production, mainly Pinus and Eucalyptus species.

 Perhaps the biggest problem arising from deforestation is the high rate of soil erosion, obvious from the red colour of the rivers.
-However, as Maria Vorontsova (Kew’s resident grass expert) explained during one of our breaks along the road, not all of the concerns about the grasslands are anthropogenic.
+However, as Bat Vorontsova (Kew’s resident grass expert) explained during one of our breaks along the road, not all of the concerns about the grasslands are anthropogenic.
 In fact, the grasslands of Madagascar have a very high rate of endemism, comparable to places like New Zealand (Vorontsova et al. 2016).
 At the moment, grasslands are not included in the protected area network for Madagascar, which focuses almost exclusively on forests (Scales 2014b).

 The KMCC and Kew’s taxonomists are working closely together to learn more about the origin and dynamics of these grasslands.
 By increasing the fundamental knowledge about Malagasy grasslands, they also hope to raise the awareness for conservation of these biomes.